ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/smartphones-and-mobile/android_webgpu_dawn/3-integrate-dawn.md

 ## Download project source files

-To create a WebGPU application, a number of files from GitHub are doing to be added to your Game Activity project.
-The objective is to show you how to take the Game Activity template and modify it to become a WebGPU application.
+The process of creating a WebGPU application involves adding a number of files from GitHub to your Game Activity project.

+The objective of this part of the Learning Path is to show you how to take the Game Activity template and modify it to become a WebGPU application.

 To get started, open a terminal, create a new directory, and download the project files: